awsdocs/amazon-athena-user-guide/doc_source/athena-explain-statement.md

 WHERE c.c_custkey = 123
 ```

-### Example 5\.
+### EXPLAIN Example 5\.
 Use an EXPLAIN query to remove predicates that have no effect<a name="athena-explain-statement-example-remove-unneeded-predicates"></a>

 You can use an `EXPLAIN` query to check the effectiveness of filtering predicates\.
 You can use the results to remove predicates that have no effect, as in the following example\.